joseluistello/Kkoma-Food/README.md

 # Local Service Startup

-A full stack web application for instant grocery and retail delivery
+A full stack web application for instant grocery and retail delivery build with Django Rest Framework and Vue.js

 [1.
 Domain](#1-Domain)